 But Rhodes isn’t just for history buffs; the island also offers beautiful beaches and delectable food and Greek Culture.

-So where to stay in Rhodes?
+So… where’s the best place to stay in Rhodes?

-In this guide, we’ll cover the best areas of the Greek island, Rhodes for travelers of every style and budget.
+In this guide, we’ll cover the best areas of the Greek island, Rhodes, for travelers of every style and budget.
 Whether you want to explore the ancient walls, moats, and history, or base yourself near the best beaches on Rhodes, we’ll cover it below.